Ottawa, January 24, 2017

 Commercial Importation of Medical Devices

-- (f) dispensers; and
+- vii.
+Dispensers; and

 Personal Importation of Prescription Drugs

-25. Under C.01.045 of the Food and Drug Regulations, importation of prescription drugs is restricted to practitioners, drug manufacturers, wholesale druggists or registered pharmacists, or a resident of a foreign country while a visitor in Canada.
+22. Under C.01.045 of the Food and Drug Regulations, importation of prescription drugs is restricted to practitioners, drug manufacturers, wholesale druggists or registered pharmacists, or a resident of a foreign country while a visitor in Canada.
 Note that drugs imported by practitioners for treating patients are not considered to be personal importations but rather commercial importation for sale.

-27. Prescription drugs imported in this fashion must be for the individual's own personal use or the use of a person for whom they are responsible and with whom they are travelling.Additionally, all personal importations of prescription drugs must be packaged in the hospital, pharmacy dispensing or retail packaging, or have the original label affixed to it clearly indicating what the product is and what it contains.
+24. Prescription drugs imported in this fashion must be for the individual's personal use or the use of a person for whom they are responsible and with whom they are travelling.Additionally, all personal importations of prescription drugs must be packaged in the hospital, pharmacy dispensing or retail packaging, or have the original label affixed to it clearly indicating what the product is and what it contains.

-28. The CBSA may detain and refer prescription drugs to Health Canada when these conditions are not met.
+25. The CBSA may detain and refer prescription drugs to Health Canada when these conditions are not met.

-29. Canadian residents may not import prescription drugs by mail or courier.
+26. Canadian residents may not import prescription drugs by mail or courier.

-Non-residents of Canada
+Non-Residents of Canada

-30. Visitors to Canada and non-residents arriving from abroad are permitted to import a single course of treatment or a 90-day supply of a prescription drug hand-carried for their personal use or the use of a person under their care and with whom they are travelling.
+27. Visitors to Canada and non-residents arriving from abroad are permitted to import a single course of treatment or a 90-day supply of a prescription drug hand-carried for their personal use or the use of a person under their care and with whom they are travelling.

-32. The CBSA may detain and refer prescription drugs to Health Canada when these conditions are not met.
+30. The CBSA may detain and refer prescription drugs to Health Canada when these conditions are not met.

-Personal Importation of Natural Health Products and Non-prescription Drugs
+Personal Importation of Natural Health Products and Non-Prescription Drugs

-33. Residents, non-residents and visitors to Canada can import for their own use or for a person under that individual's care a single course of treatment or a 90-day supply of natural health products and non-prescription drugs.
+31. Residents, non-residents and visitors to Canada can import for their own use or for a person under that individual's care a single course of treatment or a 90-day supply of natural health products and non-prescription drugs.
 The drug must be packaged in the hospital, pharmacy dispensing or retail packaging, or have the original label affixed to it clearly indicating what the product is and what it contains.

 32. The CBSA may detain and refer natural health products and non-prescription drugs to Health Canada when these requirements are not met.

 Personal Importation of Medical Devices